Jfeatherstone/SFMLCollision/README.md

 This project is an extension of a previous repo ([SFMLHitbox](https://github.com/Jfeatherstone/SFMLHitbox)) where the goal is to create an easily implemented object that allows for accurate hitbox detection on both convex and concave shapes.
 By default, SFML only has a ConvexShape, for which there is no intersects function.

-The user will be able to use the Polygon shape in two different ways:
+The user will be able to create a Polygon shape in two different ways:

 1. By providing a texture to the constructor which will identify important pixels to be included as verticies and create the shape based on these.
 This will also allow for the user to define the level of accuracy as either pixel perfect or approximate.
 2. By proving a vector of pre assembled verticies, possibly from some other SFML class by using the getPoints() method.
 3. By directly passing in any of the SFML shape objects (CircleShape, RectangleShape, ConvexShape)

 ![Collision](https://raw.githubusercontent.com/Jfeatherstone/SFMLCollision/master/Images/collision_test.gif)

+What it can do so far:

+1. Create a set of verticies from an image file with a varying level of detail to optimize the number of verticies (given by the user)
+2. Draw the object and use common SFML transformations (rotate, scale, move)
+3. Detect intersection between Polygon type and any other SFML shape regardless of concavity (without providing resultant vector)

+What it can't do (that I am working on):

+1. Detecting whether one shape is inside of another
+2. Finding the resultant vector when two polygons collide
+3. Optimize vertex reduction for objects even more
+4. Not have a 700 line constructor for image files (working on refactoring)

 ## Theory